 Originally from Spotsylvania County, Webb attended University of Virginia for his bachelor’s degree before earning a medical degree from Wake Forest University in North Carolina and a law degree from Loyola University in Chicago.
 After moving around with his wife, who is also a doctor, the two decided to return to the Charlottesville area.

 In his spare time, Webb said his favorite activities end up involving his wife and children.
 Spending time with them, no matter what they’re doing, is very special to him.
 As for hobbies, he considers himself a cinephile, with an interest in checking out Oscar-nominated films ahead of the awards seasons.
 Of course, basketball has a place in his heart, and he’s currently in an Albemarle County league — though he is aware he may not always be the most available member of it, especially if he gets elected.

 Webb is a Democratic candidate to represent Virginia’s 5th Congressional District.
-The primary for the Democratic Party is June 9.
-This article is part of an ongoing series with other Democratic and Republican candidates.
+The primary for the Democratic Party is June 23.